Accurately simulating core-collapse self-interacting dark matter halos: Isolated halo evolution

 \section{Isolated halo evolution}

-In this section, we present our simulation results and discuss the relevance of various numerical parameters for achieving accurate simulations.
+In this section we present our simulation results and discuss the relevance of various numerical parameters for achieving accurate simulations.
 This includes various aspects such as the role of variable time steps, the radius up to which the ICs are sampled, the role of mass resolution, the gravitational softening length and the SIDM kernel size, as well as setting a minimal time step.
-Moreover, we also study different angular and velocity dependencies and comment on their qualitative differences.
+We also present results for different angular and velocity dependences and comment on their qualitative differences.
 Furthermore, we explore the evolution of the velocity anisotropy.
-In addition, we study how much the evolution of an SIDM halo simulation depends on the choice for the gravitational time step criterion in Appendix~\ref{sec:grav_time_step}.
+In addition, we discuss how much the evolution of an SIDM halo simulation depends on the choice for the gravitational time step criterion in Appendix~\ref{sec:grav_time_step}.
 We also demonstrate in Appendix~\ref{sec:king_fit} that the inner region during the collapse phase can be well described by a King model \citep{King_1962}.

-For all simulations, we use the peak find algorithm introduced by \cite{Fischer_2021b} to find the centre of the halo.
+For all simulations, we used the peak find algorithm introduced by \cite{Fischer_2021b} to find the centre of the halo.
 It corresponds to the minimum of the gravitational potential.
-We compute physical quantities such as the enclosed mass with respect to this centre.
+We computed physical quantities such as the enclosed mass with respect to this centre.